Frank-Proulx/quotes/README.md

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in Rails APIs.
 The application is an API for users to retrieve quotes._
-_All users can create an account, log in, browse products, and add reviews._
+_All users can access quotes and post, update, delete quotes._
-_Additionally, admins have full CRUD functionality for products and reviews._

 ## System Requirements